The role of technology in classrooms is widely debated to this day.

 Is technology effective in YOUR classroom for YOUR students?

 However, it’s important to be cautious.
 The fact still stands that to a significant degree, every educator has their own teaching style shaped by the nature of the material being discussed.
-Furthermore, each student has their own set of needs and disadvantages that need to be addressed when considering the role of technology in classrooms.
-To some, technology might act as a perfect complement in the learning process while for others, lack of access might severely undermine their ability to perform well.
-Under these constraints, it becomes a challenge of weighing the potential benefits and the costs associated with designing technology use into a course.
+Furthermore, each student has their own set of needs and disadvantages that need to be addressed when considering technology’s role in classrooms.
+To some, technology might act as a perfect complement in the learning process, while for others, lack of access might severely undermine their ability to perform well.
+Under these constraints, it becomes a challenge to weigh the potential benefits and the costs associated with designing technology use into a course.
 So in effect, the question now becomes: is technology effective in YOUR classroom for YOUR students?

 Technology is often polarizing in its effects.
 In which case, it falls upon educators to decide what works best for them.
-After all, the classroom is built for students with the hope that they leave in a better state than when they find them.
+After all, the classroom is built for students hoping that they leave in a better state than when they find them.